Apra487/Travelly/README.md

 # Travelly
-A fictional travel website made.
+A fictional travel website made with HTML, CSS.